darklang/dark/services/README.md

   List of containers used in this deployment.
 The container name must match a container in `../containers/` and the ID will be provided as a template var.

+- `k8s.deployment.builtins`:
+  List of builtins to replace in the template.
+Currently the only builtin is `CLOUDSQL_INSTANCE_NAME`.

+- `k8s.deployment.expected-args`:
+  These arguments are expected to be passed on the command line to `deploy deployment apply` using `--arg=`.

 # Commands:

 - config apply-manually [services]